SnabbHQ/snabb-app-client/README.md

 --------------------

 ## Hot Reloading
-This video shows Snowflake exporting and importing state from Redux.
+This video shows snabb exporting and importing state from Redux.
 It demonstrates, with the iOS Simulator, the process of copying the state for import at a later time.
 After the demo, I walk through the code to clarify how I achieved this.
 It's assumed you have some familiarity with Redux.
 Hopefully it helps you gain a better understanding of what Redux provides you!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=b4eqQUA3O6o" target="_blank"><img src="http://img.youtube.com/vi/b4eqQUA3O6o/0.jpg"
-alt="Snowflake Hot Loading" width="240" height="180" border="10" /></a>
+alt="snabb Hot Loading" width="240" height="180" border="10" /></a>